Silvia and Greg

 Have you ever driven past a place you used to love—a restaurant, a bookstore, a quiet little corner of the world that was yours—only to find it shuttered and empty?
 There’s a specific kind of hollow feeling that comes with it.
 It’s more than just disappointment; it’s like finding a small hole in the map of your own memories.

-For a particular kind of person—a specific type of scuba diver who has found their way to Cozumel over the last decade—the hole is now located on 25th Avenue.
+For a certain kind of person, a certain kind of scuba diver who found their way to Cozumel over the last decade, that hole is now located on 25th Avenida.
 I’m talking about Los Alcatraces.

 If you know, you know.
 And if you don’t, well, let me tell you, this wasn’t just another motor lodge.
 It was a landmark.
 But not the shiny, postcard kind.
 It was the other kind.
 The kind that matters more.
 And now, its doors are closed for good.